usewaypoint/responsive-transactional-email-templates/README.md

 ## Want to visually edit these templates?

-[EmailBuilder.js](https://github.com/usewaypoint/email-builder-js) is the free and open-source version of our much-loved no-code template builder on Waypoint.
-Dev teams use EmailBuilder.js to build emails faster than ever with clean JSON or HTML output that render well across clients and devices.
+If you want to edit these templates and not feel like you have to write 90's style HTML/CSS, we recommend using our free and open-source template builder, [EmailBuilder.js](https://github.com/usewaypoint/email-builder-js).
+Use this community version of our template builder to build emails faster than ever with clean JSON or HTML output that render well across clients and devices.

-[Use our playground](https://usewaypoint.github.io/email-builder-js/#sample/reservation-reminder) or learn more about how to [get started using EmailBuilder.js](https://github.com/usewaypoint/email-builder-js#using-emailbuilderjs).
+Give a try [on our playground](https://usewaypoint.github.io/email-builder-js/#sample/reservation-reminder) or learn more about how to [get started using EmailBuilder.js](https://github.com/usewaypoint/email-builder-js#using-emailbuilderjs).

 ![Screenshot of EmailBuilder.js](/images/emailbuilderjs.png)

 <br>

-## Looking for more power?
+## Looking for a better collaboration experience?

-If you are looking for a better collaboration experience for your team, check out [Waypoint's email API](https://usewaypoint.com/) with a hosted template builder with dynamic LiquidJS variables, drag and drop, Markdown formatting, reusable layouts, loops, and additional blocks.
+If you are looking for a better collaboration experience for your team, be sure to check out [Waypoint](https://usewaypoint.com/) – an email API with an even more powerful template builder and great observability.

 Learn more on our [quick start guide](https://www.usewaypoint.com/docs/quickstart).